McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 Will panelists see my work live? how do I let the panel know about my live performances?

 Yes.
-We have one MN-based panelist, who attends live performances throughout the season.
+We have one MN-based panelist who attends live performances throughout the season.
 The panelist is available to see work prior to the Intent to Apply deadline and continues to see work until early May 2025.
+You must complete the fall Intent to Apply form to be eligible.

 While we cannot guarantee that every performance will be seen, we recommend submitting your performance information as early as possible (minimum 4-6 weeks suggested.)